artdarek/chrome-packaged-app-skeleton/README.md

-Skeleton application for google chrome
+Skeleton application for google chrome with custom toolbar.